-Every company is different, but there are many reasons why all businesses with a customer-facing team – sales, customer service, etc. – should be monitoring the conversations they are having with their customers.
-Customer conversations are complex, full of information, and can be a crucial resource for evaluating company performance, assessing marketing and communication strategies, and improving the overall bottom line.
+Every company is different, but there are many reasons why all businesses with a customer-facing team – sales, customer service, etc. – should monitor customer conversations.
+Customer interactions are complex, full of information, and are a crucial resource for evaluating company performance, assessing marketing and communication strategies, and improving the overall bottom line.

-Using a call monitoring tool to scan call recordings for bits and pieces of conversations not only saves a company time and money, but also provides multiple benefits, which all departments can leverage.
+Using a call monitoring tool to scan call recordings for insights not only saves a company time and money, but it also provides multiple benefits, which all departments can leverage.
 Businesses can use call monitoring speech analytics technology to: